Neoseeker/url-campaignify/README.md

 ### Major Differences Between This Fork and Original

+1. Uses only Google Analytics: utm_campaign, utm_source, utm_medium etc.  utm_medium defaults to "email"
-1. Subdomains will be modified by default.
+2. Subdomains will be modified by default.
-2. The campaignify() and campaignifyHref() methods has been modified to accept Google Analytics parameters
+3. The campaignify() and campaignifyHref() methods has been modified to accept Google Analytics parameters
+4. Campaignify will apply to URLs that do not have utm_medium set (the original code only applies campaignify if utm_campaign is not set)
+5. Campaignify will not replace utm values already present in URLs.

 ### Installation